brunaa-f/alura-challenges/README.md

 # alura-challenges
 Solutions to challenges from Alura courses.
-Each folder represents a course and contains the developed projects.
+Each folder represents the developed project.

 ## Preview